Blogger and freelance writer from the northeast coast of England.

 The mess tent houses cooking facilities and a food store.
 Anything that can be nibbled by furry intruders is stored in sealed plastic containers.
 In the lounge tent, a large coffee table stands as the focal point on the newly laid rubber floor.
 In addition to the chairs that surround this, there is a portable butane gas fire and a music system.

-As the morning wore on, more protesters turned up and a pair of pop-up food stalls were erected to cater for them.
+As the morning wore on, more protesters turned up and a pair of pop-up food stalls were erected to cater to them.
 These were not run by opportunists cashing in where a crowd had gathered; everything on offer was free, although donations were accepted.
 The stalls were piled with pizza, samosas, sausage rolls and cakes (all vegan, of course).
 I sampled most of what was on offer, all of which was good, but the samosas were delicious.

 A Poignant Moment

 There was a poignant moment when a camp member took a couple of us newbies along a path into farmland at the side of the facility.
-We stopped by a small tree, from which hang several wooden hearts and festooned with purple ribbons - a symbol commonly used to raise awareness of animal abuse.
+We stopped by a small tree, from which hang several wooden hearts and festooned with purple ribbons—a symbol commonly used to raise awareness of animal abuse.
 At the centre of what is effectively a shrine, there is a small wooden plaque that bears the legend Love is a four-legged word.
 Originally intended as a humorous novelty, this plaque takes on far grimmer significance as, only a few metres behind it and beyond a barbed-wire fence, are the sheds that house the puppies.
 The yapping is much louder here, and it makes for difficult listening.

 An Angry Confrontation